Politics Briefing

 With Dr. Karamba Diaby MdB

 Geopolitics and the shortage of natural resources underline the necessity of sustainable and forward-thinking cooperation between the neighbouring continents Europe and Africa.
-At the Politics Briefing with Dr Markus Berndt, Deputy Managing Director & Head of Operations at European Investment Bank, and H.E.
-Amadou Hott, Senegal’s Minister for the Economy, Planning and International Cooperation, we discussed how this could be achieved.
-At the invitation of Dr. Karamba Diaby MdB and Dr Ingrid Hamm, Co-founder of Global Perspectives Initiative, the participants discussed the economic consequences of simultaneous crises.
+At the Politics Briefing with Dr. Markus Berndt, Deputy Managing Director & Head of Operations at European Investment Bank, and H.E.
+Amadou Hott, Senegal’s Minister for the Economy, Planning and International Cooperation, we explored possible solutions: At the invitation of Dr. Karamba Diaby MdB and Dr. Ingrid Hamm, Co-founder of Global Perspectives, the participants discussed the economic consequences of simultaneous crises.

 Contact Persons